pve84/cinqconnect/README.md

 </details>

-This will take a while but the result is a file called `api-0.0.2-SNAPSHOT.war` which is located under `./code/target`
+This will take a short while but the result is a file called `api-0.0.2-SNAPSHOT.war` which is located under `./code/target`

 #### Building the image
 Now we can build the image.
 To start the build use `docker build`.
 Use the tag `cc:manual` and the current path as build context.